Most digital marketers have dabbled in video marketing here and there.

 To get your customer absorbed in your message, focus on creating a video that is shareable, memorable, and attention-grabbing.
 To measure the effectiveness of your awareness videos, look at video view count.

-Before we talk about engagement, let’s talk viewer retention.
+Before we talk about engagement, let’s talk about viewer retention.

 A great way to use video at this phase is for social media engagement, where videos are shared 1200% — that’s one thousand two hundred more times — than text or links.